MarcusQuigley/Mel-main/README.md

-- 🔭 Going back to go forward step by step
+- 🔭 Currently I'm working on the Google Data Analytics Certification
 - 🌱 Python
-- 💬 Currently, I completing the Google Data Analytics Certification.
+-
+-
  <!-- 👯 I’m looking to collaborate on ...
 -  I’m looking for help with ...
 - - ⚡ Fun fact: ...there are so many ;) too many... 🤔